Port Forwarding

 | Port discovery | Ports auto-detected from spec | Look up ports manually |

-| Reconnect on drop | Automatic | Command exits — restart manually |
+| Reconnect on drop | Automatic | Command exits, restart manually |

-| Survive app restart | Forwards persist and restore | Gone when terminal closes |
+| Survive app restart | Pro profiles restore automatically | Gone when terminal closes |

-| Bookmarks | Save and recall with one click | Shell aliases or scripts |
+| Saved profiles | Pro: save and recall with one click | Shell aliases or scripts |

 | Multiple forwards | Managed in a single panel | One terminal window per forward |